 For example, Contiki is one that’s very popular.
 Their tours are catered towards younger people between 18 and 35 years old.
 These are mostly for those who are looking to party and go on a “once-in-a-lifetime” adventure.

-For the older crowd you’ll want to consider something like a European river cruise.
+For the older crowd you’ll want to consider something like a river cruise.
 These will have everything taken care of for you including all meals and accommodation.
 You’ll be able to check out different cities as well as enjoy the scenery as you cruise along a popular European waterway.

 Check the Rates